 Our Service and Facilities

-The school has been designed specifically to support children who struggle in larger mainstream environments and offers:
+The school has been sensitively designed for children and young people who struggles in larger mainstream environments and offers:

 Our Approach to Education – One size does not fit all

-Education extends into the local community and city, giving students opportunities to learn practically in everyday environments.
-Outdoor activities are geared towards students developing their self-confidence, tolerance and social skills in a range of stimulating environments.
+Education extends into the local community and city, giving students opportunities when they are ready to learn practically in everyday environments.
+PE and outdoor activities are geared towards students developing their self-confidence, tolerance and social skills in a range of environments that meet individual needs

-Every student has a keyworker who offers consistent support and encouragement throughout the school day.
-Individual behaviour management plans support students’ understanding of how their behaviours impact on them and on others.
-Increasing this understanding ultimately leads to the joint development of positive self-regulation and coping strategies which in turn helps them to make progress in their learning and have a positive school experience.
+Every student has a keyworker who offers consistent support and encouragement throughout the school day and supports home liaison with families.
+Individual behaviour management plans reflect students’ understanding of how their behaviours impact on themselves and on others.
+Increasing this understanding ultimately leads to development of positive self-regulation and coping strategies which in turn helps them to make progress in their learning and have a positive school experience.